Wow, 6 months in India!

-This time I’ve been here for 4 amazing months and the time has just passed too quickly!
-I can’t believe I’ve spent 6 months in India but it no where near enough!
+This time I’ve been here for another 4 amazing months and the time has just passed too quickly!
+I can’t believe I’ve spent 6 months in India, but it’s been nowhere near enough!

-I should be packing but instead I’m feeling reflective and thinking nostalgically about my highlights and favourite moments from 6 months exploring this incredible country.
+I should be packing but instead I’m feeling reflective and thinking nostalgically about my highlights and favorite moments from 6 months exploring this incredible country.

 I’ve learned and experienced so much during my time here.
 These are my highlights of 6 months of traveling India

 Still, after nearly 2 and a half years of travel, this was my all time most amazing travel moment!
 It was such an overwhelming gesture of Indian hospitality and the kindness of strangers to invite me to share a family’s celebration of their first wedding anniversary in a rural village near the impressive ancient temples in Khajuraho.
 The love, joy, colour, music and laughter of that evening will never leave me.

 This year we rented a little house in Goa and honestly, I don’t think I’ve ever been happier.
 As the sun kissed days melted into 2 months of beach bliss, fish curries, spectacular sunsets and motorbike adventures.
 Living in Goa is really affordable, we were spending less than £10 a day.
 Plus, staying for a longer time allowed me to make a better connection with this special place that I love so much.
 Slow travel is so much more rewarding that rushing around ticking off touristy sights.